nextcloud/desktop/doc/installing.rst

 System Requirements
 ----------------------------------

-- Windows 10 minimum Version 1709 [SAC]
+- Windows 10 minimum version 1709 [SAC]
 - macOS 10.12+ (64-bit only)
 - Linux
 - FreeBSD

 ..
 NOTE::
-   For Windows 10 we support Semi-Anual Channel, no LTSB/LTSC or IoT Versions.
+   For Windows 10 there is Semi-Anual Channel [SAC] version support only, not for LTSB/LTSC or IoT versions.

-   For Windows we support Client Operating Systems only, no Windows Server Versions.
+   For Windows there is client operating systems support only, not for Windows Server platforms.

+   Installing and using the Nextcloud Desktop Synchronization Client on unsupported Windows platform or version may work but it is not guaranteed or tested.

    For Linux distributions, we support, if technically feasible, the latest 2 versions per platform and the previous LTS.